Banira Giri

-Banira Giri (11 April 1946–24 May 2021) was a Nepalese poet and novelist, best known for her novels such as Karagar, Nirbandha and her poetry collections such as Jiwan: Thayamaru, Euta Jiundo Jung Bahadur, etc. In 1999, she received the Sajha Puraskar for her novel, Shabdatit Shantanu, becoming the first woman to win the prize.
+Banira Giri (11 April 1946 – 24 May 2021) was a Nepalese poet and novelist, best known for her novels such as Karagar, Nirbandha and her poetry collections such as Jiwan: Thayamaru and Euta Jiundo Jung Bahadur.
+In 1999, she received the Sajha Puraskar for her novel, Shabdatit Shantanu, becoming the first woman to win the prize.

-She became the first woman to be awarded a Ph.D. by Tribhuvan University for her thesis on the poetry of Gopal Prasad Rimal in 1985.
+She was the first woman to be awarded a Ph.D. by Tribhuvan University for her thesis on the poetry of Gopal Prasad Rimal in 1985.

 Early life and education

 Giri was born on 11 April 1946 (29 Chaitra 2002 BS) in Kurseong, India.
 She studied in Darjeeling where she obtained an I.Sc. degree.
-Her future husband Shankar Giri had first seen her while she was studying in Darjeeling.
+Her future husband Shankar Giri first saw her while she was studying in Darjeeling.
 She received her bachelor's degree from North Bengal University.

 She traveled to Kathmandu in 1965 (2022 BS) for an award ceremony.
 A poetry competition was organized by the Royal Nepal Academy.
 She participated in the competition and stood second.
 The medals of the competition were distributed by the King Mahendra.
-While receiving the prize, she expressed her interest in pursuing an MA in Nepali literature from Tribhuvan University (TU) to the king.
+While receiving the prize, Giri expressed her interest in pursuing an MA in Nepali literature from Tribhuvan University (TU) to the king.
 She then received an invitation from the Royal Secretariat to study at TU with scholarship.

 Literary career

-She started teaching at Padma Kanya Campus after receiving her master's degree.
+Giri started teaching at Padma Kanya Campus after receiving her master's degree.
 She also taught at various colleges and campuses of the Tribhuvan University in her lifetime.